dhmit/gender_novels/gender_novels/tutorials/git.md

 "Fetch" gathers all of the updates from the upstream master.

 "Merge" combines the code in your local repository with the code from the upstream master.

 ![](images/git/git_workflow_practice_1.png)

 You are now ready to write new code or, as I am doing right now, new tutorials for other lab members.
 As soon as you make changes to your files, they will also show up in Github Desktop.
 ![](images/git/git_workflow_practice_2.png)

 Once you are done with your changes, you should save your work by "committing" it.
 ![](images/git/git_workflow_practice_3.png)

+You can now "push" your changes to your fork on Github by clicking "Push origin" in Github.